berkeozturk/QA-Assistant/index.md

 <br><br><br>
 **Root cause of this need:**

-While making QA for the e-mail campaigns, the team shares local proofs as a zip file that includes outlook (.msg) mails.
+While making QA for the e-mail campaigns, the team shares local proofs* as a zip file that includes outlook (.msg) mails.
 Since checking these emails both online and offline are fatiguing; the opening and clicking efforts for these actions must be optimized.

-> Local proofs: emails that have dynamic text language and the URLs.
+> Local proofs: localized emails that have dynamic text language and URL.
 >
-> E.g. "fr_fr" proof has French copy and goes to the "fr_fr" version of the landing page when a CTA has been performed.
+> E.g. "fr_fr" proof contains French copy and goes to the "fr_fr" version of the landing page when CTA has been performed.

 <br><br id="qa_steps">
 _These are some of the manual steps after a colleague takes one QA job of a campaign built by another person:_